 Daughter Lottie M. Walling (1879- ? ) was born in June 1879/1880.
 Single at the age of 19 in 1900, she dwelled with her parents in Jefferson, Greene County, IA.
 Later that year, on June 20, 1900, she was united in matrimony with 21-year-old O.E.
 Haskell ( ? - ? ).
 The nuptials were held in her hometown.
 She was carried away by the angel of death sometime before 1915.

 Daughter Fayetta "Etta" Walling (1886-1987) -- who used the nickname "Faye"-- was born on June 20, 1886 in Tama County, IA.
 When she was 18 years of age, on Sept.
 20, 1904, she was united in the bonds of matrimony with 23-year-old Harry M. Schertz (1881- ? ), son of Peter and Eliza (Canfield) Schertz.
 They were wed in Jefferson, Greene County, IA.
-The couple lived in Jefferson and bore one son, Marion Earl Schertz.
-Circa 1919, Etta was in Carroll, IA.
-Later, she married a second time to (?)
+The couple lived in Jefferson and bore two sons, Clarence Schertz and Marion Earl Schertz.
+The federal census enumeration of 1910 shows the family in Carroll, Carroll County, IA, with Henry employed as an operator for a railroad.
+A number of lodgers dwelled under their roof in 1910.
+The couple's marriage ended during the decade of the 1910s.
+Later, she wedded a second time to (?)
 McMinimee ( ? - ? ).
 She moved to Des Moines, Polk County, IA and resided there for decades.
 She held a membership in the West Des Moines United Methodist Church.
-In 1983, she endured the heartbreak of the death of her only son.
+In 1983, she endured the heartbreak of the death of her son Marion.
 Her final residence was Woodbury West at 1211 Vine Street.
 The spectre of death whisked her away at the age of 101, from pneumonia, on Aug.
 16, 1987.
 An obituary was published in the Des Moines Register, which said that burial was in Grand Junction Cemetery in Grand Junction.
 She was survived by three grandchildren, 11 great-grandchildren and 10 great-great grandchildren.